 - Virgin River and River Gorge – the Virgin River, home to several species of flora and fauna endemic to its waters, ends at the Virgin River Gorge, popular to winter rock climbers, hikers, and campers.

 - Zion National Park – a 229-square mile park in southwestern Utah, famous for its red and tan rock formations and the Grand Staircase, and is home to diverse wildlife and a place for numerous outdoor activities.
+If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
+Check the Zion National Park's website for more details.

 - Arches National Park – Located in eastern Utah, this park offers a view of the rushing waters of the Colorado River and to a variety of unique geological formations, including the Balanced Rock and the Delicate Arch.
+You might need to make a reservation for a timed-entry permit while visiting Arches National Park.
+Please check the national park's website for up-to-date information.

 - Canyonlands National Park – a smaller park near Arches and the city of Moab, featuring three districts famous for its trails, canyons, and historical hideouts.